CBET-DT: The Windsor experiment

 Windsor was not only in the spotlight in the CBC, but was also of interest to many other broadcasters and union leaders across the country.
 Two local half-hour news programs were produced when CBET presented the Windsor Evening News, anchored by Carole MacNeil, at 5:30 p.m. and the Windsor Late News at 11 p.m.
 (CBET would continue to show the Toronto-based CBC Evening News at 6 p.m.)

 In the mid-1990s, the CBC increased the amount of Canadian-produced programming on its schedule.
 However, the few American shows left on CBC Television had disappeared from CBET some years before.
 These shows were replaced with older CBC programs or shows from other Commonwealth countries, such as the popular British television drama Coronation Street (a national CBC program) and the Australian drama, Neighbours (exclusive to CBET at first, but which later began to be distributed nationally).

 The station had also moved its transmitter tower from Downtown Windsor to near McGregor in 2002, by dismantling the top 600 ft and erecting it up as a new structure.
-The bottom 400 ft still remained for the analogue signal on channel 9, while the new tower houses the digital signals for CBET (post-transition digital channel 9) and CICO-TV-32 (TVOntario), and for unrealized digital facilities for CBEFT (post-transition digital channel 35 / 54.1).
+The bottom 400 ft still remained for the analogue signal on channel 9, while the new tower houses the digital signals for CBET (post-transition digital channel 9) and CICO-TV-32 (TVOntario), and for unrealized digital facilities for CBEFT (post-transition digital channel 35, or virtual channel 54.1).